 Learning experiments, like problem interviews, can be a bit more challenging because qualitative learning can be subjective.
-Ask any entrepreneur how a customer call went and it’s usually all positive.
-Rather than trying to qualitatively gauge what users say, or score parts of the conversation, simply measure what they do (or did).
+Ask any entrepreneur how a customer call went, and it’s usually all positive.
+Rather than trying to qualitatively gauge what users say or score parts of the conversation, measure what they do (or did).

-Deconstruct the Problem and Solution Interviews in Running Lean and you’ll see that they have multiple call to actions in them.
-While the stuff in between is how I generate new hypotheses (guesses), it’s the call to actions that lend confidence to these guesses.
+Deconstruct the Problem and Solution Interviews in Running Lean; you’ll see they have multiple calls to action.
+While the stuff in between is how I generate new hypotheses (guesses), the call to action lends confidence to these guesses.

 5. Turn your assumptions into falsifiable hypotheses

-Next, it’s not enough to simply declare outcomes upfront.
+Next, it’s not enough to declare outcomes upfront.
 You have to make them falsifiable or capable of being proven wrong.
 It is extremely difficult to invalidate a vague theory.
-Most assumptions on your Lean Canvas don’t start out as falsifiable hypotheses but leaps of faith.
+Most assumptions on your Lean Canvas don’t start as falsifiable hypotheses but as leaps of faith.

-I believe that being considered an expert will drive early adopters to my product.
+I believe that is considered an expert will drive early adopters to my product.

-In order to turn leaps of faith to falsifiable hypotheses, you need to rewrite them as:
+To turn leaps of faith into falsifiable hypotheses, you need to rewrite them as:

 [Specific testable action] will drive [Expected measurable outcome].

 Writing a blog post will drive > 100 sign-ups